KaiserHMon/fastapi_financial_manager/README.md

 # 💰 Finance manager API

 API for personal financial management.
 It allows users to manage their income and expenses, organize them by categories and origin, visualize their balance, calculate their savings compared to the previous month, and access expense distribution graphs.
-It also provides updated quotes for currencies of interest such as the MEP dollar, blue dollar, Brazilian real and euro.
+It also provides updated quotes for currencies of interest from the official API of the Central Bank of Argentina (BCRA).

 ---